Horse slaughter: History

-Some countries, such as Italy, Belgium, and France have maintained a tradition of eating horse meat.
+Some countries, such as Italy, Belgium, the Netherlands and France have maintained a tradition of eating horse meat.

 Horse meat also was a traditional protein source during food shortages, such as during World War I and World War II.
 Before the advent of motorized warfare, campaigns usually resulted in tens of thousands of equine deaths; troops and civilians ate the carcasses, since troop logistics were often unreliable.
 Troops of Napoleon's Grande Armée killed almost all of their horses during their retreat from Moscow to feed themselves.
 In his biography, Fifty Years a Veterinary Surgeon, Fredrick Hobday wrote that when his British Army veterinary field hospital arrived in Cremona from France in 1916 it was the subject of a bidding war (won by Milanese horse-meat canners) for salvageable equine carcasses.

 During World War II, the less-motorized Axis troops lost thousands of horses in combat and during the unusually-cold Russian winters.
 Malnourished soldiers consumed the animals, often shooting weaker horses as needed.
 In his 1840s book, London Labour and the London Poor, Henry Mayhew wrote that horse meat was priced differently in Paris and London.